 It was a flesh and bones body that He rose in, and it will be in a flesh and bones body that He will return in.

-He ascended gradually, that is, slowly enough so that His disciples were able to observe His ascent.
+He ascended gradually, slowly enough so that His disciples were able to observe His ascent, and will

-He ascended gradually, and will return gradually.
-In fact, every eye will see Him (Revelation 1:7).
+return gradually enough for, every eye will see Him (Revelation 1:7).

 The following passages will be presented in groups.
 At the end of each group comments will be made.